Successori Reda, leading Italian merino wool fabric manufacturer, has optimised its operations by digitising materials with 3D solutions.

-Helping companies to digitise their production to become more efficient, sustainable and able to engage their customers on the various digital touchpoints.
+Helping companies to digitise their production to become more efficient, sustainable and able to engage their customers across the various digital touchpoints.
 This is what 3D technology allows us to do, building new interfaces and new ways of interacting even in complex areas such as those of fashion and textiles.
-The bet was taken up by the Reda Group, specialised in the production of merino wool fabrics for men's clothing, which has decided to digitise its fabric samples.
+The challenge was taken up by Successori Reda, specialised in the production of merino wool fabrics for men's clothing, who made the decision to digitise its fabric samples.

-The ability of the platform to transform the real fabric in its exact digital transposition, allows you to view not only the raw fabric (that is, as if just "pulled down" from the loom) but also all its "finished" variants, that is, after finishing, the different treatments undergone during the final phase of the production process.
+The ability of the platform to transform the real fabric in its exact digital transposition, allows you to view not only the raw fabric, as if just "pulled down" from the loom, but also all its "finished" variants (following the different treatments undergone during the final phase of the production process.)

-Always within the platform created by Protocube Reply, customer-brands can view a series of predefined product models - from jackets to trousers and sweaters, and shoes - in order to evaluate the real performance of the selected fabric and produce images of the collection without having physically made the prototype.
+Within the platform created by Protocube Reply, customer-brands can view a series of predefined product models - from jackets to trousers and sweaters to shoes - in order to evaluate the real performance of the selected fabric and produce images of the collection without physically creating the prototype.
 The application also allows you to change shots, models, backgrounds and lighting also based on the stylistic needs of a specific brand.

-The images and contents deriving from these three-dimensional elaborations can feed other useful tools for brands to present and sell their garments with the manufacturers' fabrics: 3D configurators, augmented reality applications or interactive showrooms, i.e. virtual environments that are easily navigated and accessible via a browser where the end customer can independently explore the product.
+The images and contents deriving from these three-dimensional graphics can feed other useful tools for brands to present and sell their garments with the manufacturers' fabrics: 3D configurators, augmented reality applications or interactive showrooms.
+For example, virtual environments that are easily navigated and accessible via a browser where the end customer can independently explore the product.